aerospike/aerospike-graph-service/aerospike-graph-bulk-loader/README.md

 ##### Call API

+Note: The traversal that invokes the call API must have `.with("evaluationTimeout", 24 * 60 * 60 * 1000)` as a modifier
+to the traversal itself, *and not on the call step*, since a bulk loader is a long-running process that exceeds the typical expected lifetime of a traversal.
+See examples below.

 The `call` API runs the bulk load on a single Aerospike Graph instance.
 Because Aerospike Graph is in docker, any parameters that are passed must be accessible to the docker image.
 This is particularly important to consider if the `aerospike.graphloader.edges` / `aerospike.graphloader.vertices` are local files.